Agnes Mary Clerke

-Agnes Mary Clerke (10 February 1842 – 20 January 1907) was an Irish astronomer and writer, mainly in the field of astronomy.
+Agnes Mary Clerke (10 February 1842 – 20 January 1907) was an Irish astronomer and writer.
 She was born in Skibbereen, County Cork, Ireland, and died in London.

 Family

 Agnes Clerke was the daughter of John William Clerke (c.
 1814–1890) who was, at the time, a bank manager in Skibbereen, and his wife Catherine Mary Deasy (born circa 1819) whose father was a judge's registrar.
 She had two siblings; her older sister, Ellen Mary (1840-1906) and her younger brother, Aubrey St. John (1843-1923).
 Her elder sister Ellen also wrote about astronomy.
 All of the Clerke children were entirely home schooled.

-Catherine Clerke had been educated at the Ursuline Convent, and therefore placed a great deal of importance on the education of young girls.
+Catherine Clerke was educated at the Ursuline Convent school, and therefore placed a great deal of importance on the education of young girls.